toreanjoel/validity_api/README.md

 ## Things to note:
 - There are no tests
-- This is a MVP so it will be deprecated as a test
+- This is a MVP
 - No exDocs or docs for the repo
 ---